Ramanujan used an approach to q-series which is general and is

 comes from Ramanujan's symmetric two variable theta function which is

 Definition 2.
-The two variable Ramanujan f function is defined by
+The general two variable Ramanujan f function as

 where |ab| < 1 is required for convergence.
 The idea behind Ramanujan's